Monday, November 25, 2024

 Cars drive along Grand River at night on Sept.
 23, 2023.

 Rideshare apps have proved to be a popular way for students to get around campus and East Lansing, but getting into a stranger's car can sometimes lead to uncomfortable or frightening situations for passengers.
-Though data shows using rideshare is overwhelmingly safe, there are ways to be best prepared.
+Though data shows using rideshare is overwhelmingly safe, there are ways to be prepared.

 Exercising caution when using rideshare